Daniikk1012/aoc-2023/README.md

 # Solutions to Advent of Code 2023 in J

-Inputs are located in `inputs` directory.

 To run the solutions, either use `<jconsole> <day>/<part>.ijs` or `cat <day>/<part>.ijs | <jconsole>`.
 Replace `<jconsole>` with whatever the path your J interpreter has.
-The working directory must be the directory of the repository itself, otherwise the inputs won't be found.
+The working directory must be the directory where the solutions are located, because the corresponding inputs lie alongside them.

+For convenience, you may use script `run` from the root of the repository to run the solutions, like so: `./run <jconsole> <day> <part>`.

 Fun fact: the standard library is not required to run these solutions.
 This is because I installed my J interpreter from AUR, and it only install the